 A find of high grade W517s, uncut, along with an original box, was uncovered many years ago inside a Pennsylvania store that was being renovated.
 The story was the focus of a cover story in The Trader Speaks, a hobby publication of the time.

-A reprint set was issued decades later and while it might offer a quick way to get a feel for the design, the W517 baseball cards are valued at a level that shouldn’t scare away set builders.
-At just 54 cards, it shouldn’t take long but there’s a complete set on eBay now for $7,500 or best offer.
+A reprint set was issued decades later and while it might offer a quick way to get a feel for the design, the W517 baseball cards are valued at a level that shouldn't scare away set builders.
+At just 54 cards, it shouldn't take long.
+Click here to see what's currently for sale/auction on eBay.